Ali Raza

 Note: If the sexual act occurs after partial release from ihram, only a single sacrifice (a sheep or goat) is required.

-4. Manslaughter (Unintentional Killing)
+4. Kaffarah for Manslaughter (Unintentional Killing)

 If someone commits manslaughter (unintentional killing), they must pay kaffara by: